Mahinder Watsa

-Mahinder Watsa (11 February 1924 – 28 December 2020) was an Indian sexologist known for his sex columns in newspapers and magazines.
+Mahinder C. Watsa (11 February 1924 – 28 December 2020) was an Indian sexologist known for his sex columns in newspapers and magazines.
 His contributions to promote sex education in India earned him the 2014 Dr. Ved Vyas Puri Award.

 Life and work

 Mahinder Watsa's father was a military physician.
 Watsa was Punjabi.
 When he was around 7 years old, his family spent some time in Rangoon.

 During his time at a medical college in Mumbai, Watsa stayed with friends of his family.
 Through them, he met his future wife, Promila.
 Despite coming from different backgrounds and castes (he was Punjabi, she was originally from Sindh), and going against a tradition of arranged marriages, the two wed after being friends for a number of years.
 The couple had a son and lived for a while in the 1950s in the United Kingdom, during which time Watsa worked as a hospital houseman and registrar.
 The family returned to India after his father fell ill and Watsa found work in Glaxo as a medical officer, while simultaneously running a private practice as a gynecologist and obstetrician.

 Watsa began a career as a columnist in the 1960s when, in his late 30s, he was asked to start writing a medical advice column for a women's magazine.
 He continued authoring health columns for several women's magazines, such as Femina, Flair, and Trend, into the 1970s until he encountered resistance from an editor who insisted upon censoring queries about sexual health.
-Watsa however maintained his writing through numerous alternative outlets including men's magazines (such as 'Fantasy') and, later, websites.
+Watsa however maintained his writing through numerous alternative outlets including men's magazines (such as Fantasy) and, later, websites.

 One of the readers of the Femina column had filed an obscenity lawsuit claiming that the publishers were fabricating the letters to increase readership.
 The editor, Sathya Saran, managed to convince the judge to drop the case by delivering a sack of unopened letters to him.

 Through his work as a columnist he became aware of the lack of sex education in India.
 In 1974, while working as a consultant for the Family Planning Association of India (FPAI), Watsa proposed that a sexual counselling and education program should be introduced.
 Despite oppositions, FPAI accepted his advice and started India's first sex education, counselling and therapy centre.
 In 1976, he organised India's first workshop on human sexuality and family life.
 The workshop was also addressed by Ashok Row Kavi, a notable LGBT rights activist in India.
 In the early 1980s, Watsa left his practice to work full-time in counselling and education.